 - Don’t play around a firepit, fireplace, or stove

-- Don’t plug in too many things – even when using extension cords or power strips.
+- Don’t plug in too many electrical cords in a small area – even when using extension cords or power strips.

 - Don’t play with fireworks

-- Know where a fire extinguisher is in the house (kitchen is best placement)
+- Know where the fire extinguishers are in the house (kitchen is best placement)

 Fire Safety Books

 - No Dragons for Tea: Fire Safety for Kids